-So regardless if you’re a big or a small account, you can do surveys.
+Regardless if you’re a big or a small account, you can do surveys.
 You can, you don’t have to necessarily do like massive surveys.
 It could just be smaller surveys.
 It could be like interviewing your potential clients.

 It could be interviewing, you know, peers or people who are your target audience to get the insight.
-So definitely add a page for audience insights, if you are a brand new starting out creator.
+Definitely add a page for audience insights, if you are a brand new starting out creator.
 And then your sponsorship options, whatever that looks like to you, and if possible, the brands that you’ve worked with.

-So that’s what I would include if I was a smaller creator.
+That’s what I would include if I was a smaller creator.
 See I’ve still been able to beat out the media kit.
 It may not have all of the data that, you know, my other one had, but it still tells a story.

 And then something happened, perhaps Google algorithm changes, perhaps a whole bunch of other things.
 And that dropped right down to quite low, so way below 1 million.

 And she was, you know, that’s, you may go “It’s still 1 million”.
 And I was like, it’s still 1 million.
 But for her, she’s like, I went from 20 million to one.
 And then she was like, is there any way we can doctor this?
 And I was like, why would you do that?
 Why would you falsify the data given that this is where you’re at.

 And I understand that it’s kind of painful that you all of a sudden had a change in the number of years that you’ve had, but if you falsify it and the brand goes off this false number, and you pretend that you’re still at 20 million views and you’re not, and then they give you this brand deal and then you create all this content and it doesn’t get the results that they’re expecting of you at 20 million.